 “If you want something you will find a way to get there.
-It may take a little bit longer, but is always worth it.
-I love to hear about supporter’s adventures or who is planning to do marine biology at a university, even grandparents telling me about their grandchildren antics.”
+It may take a little bit longer, but it's always worth it.
+I love to hear about supporters' adventures or who is planning to study marine biology at university, even grandparents telling me about their grandchildren's antics.”

-As a Supporter Services Officer based in the Marketing Team I look after all of our members, adopters and regular givers generous enough to support MCS.
+As a Supporter Services Officer based in the marketing team I look after all of our members and regular givers generous enough to support the Marine Conservation Society.
 I keep our supporters happy and make sure I take their payments on time.

 Did you always want to be a Supporter Services Officer?

 No. My first job was as a lifeguard and a swimming teacher and I had planned to stay.
 My circumstances changed.
 It took a number of years to decide I wanted to work in a customer service capacity.
 After a few receptionist roles I got more ambitious and have never looked back.